-The Utah County Sheriff's Office K9 Team consists of a Sergeant and seven deputy handlers that
+The Utah County Sheriff's Office K9 Team consists of a Sergeant and eight deputy

-provide canine support to Patrol, Investigations, Search and Rescue, and Corrections.
-The K9 Team
+handlers that provide canine support to Patrol, Investigations, Search and Rescue, and Corrections.

-has been in existence for well over 20 years.
-Our K9 team is a resource for all agencies and cities
+The K9 Team has been in existence for well over 20 years.
+Our K9 team is a resource for all agencies

-in Utah County, and surrounding areas.
-The deputies and their canine partners have coverage 24 hours
+and cities in Utah County, and surrounding areas.
+The deputies and their canine partners have coverage

 Why do we need dogs in police work?
 Simply put, they can do things that their human partners can't.